Antonio Callaway: Tampa Bay Vipers

 Callaway was signed by the Tampa Bay Vipers of the XFL on January 16, 2020.
 He suffered a lower leg injury in practice on January 29, and was placed on injured reserve on January 30.
-He had his contract terminated when the league suspended operations on April 10, 2020.
+Callaway had his contract terminated when the league suspended operations on April 10.

 Miami Dolphins

 On September 7, 2020, Callaway was signed to the practice squad of the Miami Dolphins, while still serving a three-game suspension.
 He was suspended an additional four games by the NFL on September 18.
 He was reinstated from suspension on November 2, and the team activated him back to the practice squad.
-He was elevated to the active roster on November 14 for the team's week 10 game against the Los Angeles Chargers, and reverted to the practice squad after the game.
-Callaway was promoted to the active roster on November 18, 2020.
-The Dolphins waived Callaway on December 21, 2020.
+Callaway was elevated to the active roster on November 14 for the team's Week 10 game against the Los Angeles Chargers, and reverted to the practice squad after the game.
+Callaway was promoted to the active roster on November 18.
+The Dolphins waived Callaway on December 21.